Croatia: Powerful earthquake causes huge damage | DW | 29.12.2020

-Reports say the tremor was also felt strongly some 50 kilometres (30 miles) north of the epicentre in Zagreb, where panicked residents ran into the streets.
+Reports say the tremor was also felt strongly some 50 kilometres (30 miles) north of the epicenter in Zagreb, where panicked residents ran into the streets.

 A powerful 6.4 magnitude earthquake rocked Croatia on Tuesday, the United States Geological Survey and European Mediterranean Seismological Center reported.